darkvisitors/node-sdk/README.md

 app.listen(3000, () => console.log("Server running on port 3000"))
 ```

-## Set Up Client Agent & LLM Analytics ([Docs](https://darkvisitors.com/docs/analytics))

-Track browser-using AI agents (that do run JavaScript) and human LLM referrals from AI chat and search platforms (e.g. ChatGPT, Perplexity, Gemini).
+### Test Your Integration

-Simply copy the JavaScript tag from your project's settings page and paste it into your website's `<head>` tag.
+- Open your project's settings page
+- Click **Send a Test Visit**
+- Click **Realtime**

+If your website is correctly connected, you should see visits from the Dark Visitor agent in the realtime timeline within a few seconds.

-## Set Up Automatic Robots.txt ([Docs](https://darkvisitors.com/docs/robots-txt))
+## How To Set Up Automatic Robots.txt ([Full Docs](https://darkvisitors.com/docs/robots-txt))

-Serve a continuously updating robots.txt with rules for entire categories of agents in the Dark Visitors [agent list](https://darkvisitors.com/agents).
-This is useful if you want to opt out of LLM training, protect sensitive information from scraping, etc. without needing to manually update your robots.txt.
+Protect sensitive content from unwanted access and scraping.
+Generate a continuously updating robots.txt that stays up to date with [all current and future bots](https://darkvisitors.com/agents) in the specified categories automatically.

-Select which `AgentType`s you want to block, and a string specifying which URLs are disallowed (e.g. "/" to disallow all paths).
+Use the `generateRobotsTxt` function.
+Select which `AgentType`s you want to block, and a string specifying which URLs are disallowed (e.g. `"/"` to disallow all paths).

 ```ts
 const robotsTxt = await darkVisitors.generateRobotsTxt([